Ryder Cup tears surprised me - McIlroy

-Ryder Cup emotion 'surprised' me, says Rory McIlroy ahead of PGA Tour return
+Ryder Cup emotion 'surprised' me, says Rory McIlroy before PGA Tour return

 Last updated on .From the section Golf

-Rory McIlroy admits he was "surprised" by his emotional reaction to his disappointing Ryder Cup performance.
+Rory McIlroy says he was "surprised" by his emotional reaction to his disappointing Ryder Cup performance.

 The four-time major winner broke down in tears after beating Xander Schauffele in his singles match.